Back to blog

 1. Surfer SEO Content Editor and Content Score

-You can write inside Surfer's web app.
-But most teams use the Google Docs add-on or WordPress plugin instead.
-Both show the Content Score and NLP terms right inside your writing tool.
-No copy-pasting needed.
-The Google Docs version is especially good — it updates the score in near real-time and highlights missing terms inline.
-One limit: the editor only handles one keyword per document.
-If you target a keyword cluster, you need a separate document for each keyword.
-Each one uses an article credit.
+You can write inside Surfer's web app, but most teams use the Google Docs add-on or WordPress plugin instead.
+Both show the Content Score and NLP terms inside your writing tool, with no copy-pasting.
+The Google Docs version is especially good: it updates the score in near real-time and highlights missing terms inline.

 2. Surfer SEO SERP Analyzer